Quantcast

 Shop gunmetal beads.

 Gunmetal plating varies in color from gun blue to matte dark gray to shiny black metal.
-It often consists of black nickel plated over brass, but we also carry gunmetal components that meet the EU Nickel Directive.
-It's also possible to find gunmetal coated Czech glass beads.
+It often consists of black nickel plated over brass, but we also carry some gunmetal components that meet the EU Nickel Directive.
+(Click into a product's details to see if it says it meets the EU Nickel Directive.).
+We also carry gunmetal coated Czech and Japanese glass beads!

 See Base Metals and Precious Metals for more on specific metals.